thingsboard/thingsboard.github.io/use-cases/fuel-level-monitoring.md

     </div>
 </section>

-## Fleet tracking solution overview
+## Fuel level monitoring solution overview

-The diagram below identifies data flow and integration points for a typical fleet-tracking solution that uses the ThingsBoard platform to collect and analyze data from vehicle trackers.
+The diagram below identifies data flow and integration points for a typical fuel level monitoring solution that uses the ThingsBoard platform to collect and analyze data from fuel tanks.

 <object width="100%" style="max-width: max-content; margin: 32px 0" data="/images/iot-use-cases/fleet-tracking.svg"></object>

-You may notice plenty of connectivity options for the vehicle trackers: direct connection to the cloud, through the IoT Gateway or integration with a third-party system.
+You may notice plenty of connectivity options for the fuel tanks devices: direct connection to the cloud, through the IoT Gateway or integration with a third-party system.
-Most of vehicle-tracking projects today use direct connection to the cloud using MQTT or CoAP in case of NB IoT.
+Most of a fuel level monitoring projects today use direct connection to the cloud using MQTT or CoAP in case of NB IoT.
 ThingsBoard supports either plain JSON or Protobuf, which significantly optimize network traffic and increase battery life;

 The platform supports industry-standard encryption algorithms and device credentials types.
 ThingsBoard stores data in the fault-tolerant and reliable Cassandra database.